Camp Pleasant by Richard Matheson

 - Finished reading it on March 02, 2008

 - I absolutely love Morrell's short stories.
 I find them quickly gripping and enthralling and can't put them down.
 His novels are generally good but not quite as engrossing.
-The novel Creepers does not fit that mold.
+The novel CREEPERS does not fit that mold.
 I found it extremely compelling from the very start.
 The term creepers refers to people who enter abandoned buildings and explore the past by looking at what was left behind.
 They consider themselves urban explorers.
 In this novel, five characters explore an abandoned hotel in Asbury Park, New Jersey.
 The feel and mystery of an empty building with many stories still inside of it is conveyed.
 Before long the five of them run into big trouble, more trouble than they expected from a decrepit hotel.
 And then as they finally start to get a handle on one set of problems, another set of new problems appear.
 While all the characters filled out their roles nicely and were enjoyable to follow, there were a few points where the story seemed a bit choppy.
 It later was explained as the characters' motivations were revealed but it almost came across and too convenient.
 Almost.
 This was a book that I thoroughly enjoyed and would highly recommend.
-I know that I'm looking forward to reading the sequel: Scavenger.
+I know that I'm looking forward to reading the sequel: SCAVENGER.

 Crisscross by F. Paul Wilson